 Agent Causation

-If the empiricist’s claim about this philosophical basis of the laws of nature as only generally or for practical purposes uniform, a new understanding of nature is opened before us.
+If the empiricist’s claim about this philosophical basis of the laws of nature is only generally or for practical purposes uniform, a new understanding of nature is opened before us.
 Newman argued that the many laws that seem to govern human actions are not known absolutely, but only generally known, and hence we may only perceive the accidents of these laws while their substance remains unknown:

 A man who is run over in the street and killed, in one sense suffers according to rule or law; he was crossing, he was short-sighted or pre-occupied in mind, or he was looking another way; he was deaf lame, or flurried, and the cab came at a great pace.
 If all this was so, it was by a necessity that he was run over; it would have been a miracle if he had escaped.
 So far is clear; but what is not clear is how all these various conditions met together in the particular case, how it was that a man, short-sighted, hard of hearing, deficient in presence of mind, happened to get in the way of a cab hurrying along to catch a train.
 This concrete fact does not come under any law of sudden deaths, but, like the earth’s yearly path which I spoke of above, is the accident of the individual.